-18. (1) The council shall draw up a code of conduct for registered persons.
-The council shall consult with the CBE, the voluntary associations and all persons registered in terms of this Act in drawing up that code.

-(2) The council is responsible for administering the code of conduct and shall ensure that the code is available to all members of the public at all reasonable times.
-The council shall provide the CBE with a copy of the code.

-(3) All registered persons shall comply with the code of conduct.
+- 18. (1) The council shall draw up a code of conduct and may draw up a code of practise for registered persons.
+The council shall consult with the CBE, the voluntary associations and all persons registered in terms of this Act in drawing up that code. - (2) The council is responsible for administering the code of conduct and the code of practise and shall ensure that the codes are available to all members of the public at all reasonable times.
+The council shall provide the CBE with copies of both codes - (3) All registered persons shall comply with the code of conduct and the code of practise.